TinyToolSH/tinytoolsh.github.io/projects/tbm.md

 ## dmenu

 You can integrate `tbm` to `dmenu` if you want.
-We are using it as follows:
+You can use it as follows:

 ```bash
 $ tbm -lt | dmenu -p "Bookmarks" | { read title; tbm -luf $title } | { read url; xdg-open $url }
 ```

+Or, you can use our [dmenu_tbm](https://github.com/TinyToolSH/tbm/blob/main/dmenu_tbm) wrapper, which gives you some management options like `new` bookmark, `remove` an existing bookmark or `copy` to clipboard.

-We recommend you to apply the [case-insensitive](https://tools.suckless.org/dmenu/patches/case-insensitive/) patch to your `dmenu`.
+We'd recommend you to apply the [case-insensitive](https://tools.suckless.org/dmenu/patches/case-insensitive/) patch to your `dmenu`.

 # Team